dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ### Const evaluation and canonicalization

-In unsound null checking mode, all generic const constructors and generic const literals are treated as if all type arguments passed to them were legacy types (both at the top level, and recursively over the structure of the types), regardless of whether the constructed class is defined in a legacy
+With unsound null checking, all generic const constructors and generic const literals are treated as if all type arguments passed to them were legacy types (both at the top level, and recursively over the structure of the types), regardless of whether the constructed class is defined in a legacy